Twins vs. Tigers Player Props Betting Odds

 Correa Stats

-- Correa has 49 hits with 15 doubles, two triples, nine home runs, 28 walks and 34 RBI.
+- Correa has put up 49 hits with 15 doubles, two triples, nine home runs and 28 walks.
+He has driven in 34 runs.

 Correa Recent Games